mcecode/standards/documentation/writing-style.md

 ## Word shortening

-- Avoid contractions (i.e., use cannot, not can't).
+- Avoid contractions (e.g., cannot, not can't).
-- Avoid shortened words (i.e., use configuration, not config) unless it is more appropriate to use for the context it is being used in.
+- Avoid shortened words (e.g., configuration, not config) unless it is more appropriate to use for the context it is being used in.

 ## Abbreviations, acronyms, and initialisms

 <!-- alex disable just -->

 - During the first occurrence, write out the full version followed by its abbreviation inside parentheses (e.g., Unified Extensible Firmware Interface (UEFI)).
 Subsequent references will then refer only to the abbreviation.
 If the full version will only be used once within a document, then there is no need to state its abbreviation.
-- Do not use capitals in the full version just because they are used in abbreviations (i.e., write line feed (LF), not Line Feed (LF)).
+- Do not use capitals in the full version just because they are used in abbreviations (e.g., line feed (LF), not Line Feed (LF)).
 - There is no need to expand typical abbreviations such as URL or USB even on the first occurrence.
 - Use indefinite articles, a and an, based on the pronunciation (e.g., an HTTP request).
-- Pluralize by adding -s or -es, not by adding an apostrophe s (i.e., use CD-ROMs and BIOSes, not CD-ROM's and BIOS's).
+- Pluralize by adding -s or -es, not by adding an apostrophe s (e.g., CD-ROMs and BIOSes, not CD-ROM's and BIOS's).
-- Except for typical Latin abbreviations such as e.g. or etc., use full capitals and omit periods (i.e., write IETF, not I.E.T.F., i.e.t.f., or ietf).
+- Except for typical latin abbreviations such as e.g. or etc., use full capitals and omit periods (e.g., IETF, not I.E.T.F., i.e.t.f., or ietf).

 <!-- alex enable just -->